Guaranteed Optimal Compositional Explanations for Neurons: Optimal Compositional Explanations

 where the Intersection Over Union ($IoU$) measures the overlap between label annotations and neuron activations, and it is defined as:

-$|\cdot|$ indicates the cardinality of a set, $^1\cdot$ indicates the set of locations equal to 1 in a binary matrix, and $\theta(\tM, L)$ is a function that returns the logical combination of the matrices in $\tM$ of the concepts involved in the label $L$.
+$|\cdot|$ indicates the cardinality of a set, and $\circ_L(\tM)$ is a function that returns the logical combination of the matrices in $\tM$ of the concepts involved in the label $L$.
 The label $L$ is typically identified through a search algorithm.

-To reduce the search space, compositional explanations typically make two assumptions: concepts in the explanation are distinct (\textbf{Assumption 1}), and concepts are combined incrementally to form labels (e.g., $(((((A \oplus B) \oplus C) \ldots) \oplus Z)$) (\textbf{Assumption 2}), where $\oplus$ indicates a logical connective.
+To reduce the search space, compositional explanations typically make two assumptions: concepts in the explanation are distinct (\textbf{Assumption 1}), and concepts are combined incrementally to form labels (e.g., $((((A \oplus_1 B) \oplus_2 C) \ldots) \oplus_3 Z)$) (\textbf{Assumption 2}), where $\oplus$ indicates a logical connective.
 Even with these assumptions, $\mathfrak{L}^n$ is too large to be explored exhaustively.
-The total number of combinations is $\sum_{k=1}^{n} n_o^{k-1}\prod_{k}(|\mathfrak{L}^1|-k)$, where $n_o$ is the number of logic connectives, and each combination requires the comparison of $2d$ values to compute the alignment.
+The total number of combinations is $\sum_{k=1}^{n} n_o^{k-1}\prod_{i=0}^{k-1}(|\mathfrak{L}^1|-i)$, where $n_o$ is the number of logic connectives, and each combination requires the comparison of $2d$ values to compute the alignment.
 In the settings considered by \citet{Mu2020}, this leads to $2.8 \times 10^{14}$ operations, rendering both storage and runtime infeasible.
-To cope with this, prior work adopts vanilla~\citep{Mu2020,Harth2022,Massidda2023,Makinwa2022} or informed~\citep{LaRosa2023Towards} beam search with a small beam size.
+To cope with this, prior work adopts beam search with a small beam size.
 However, beam search does not guarantee optimality, leaving open the question of whether the resulting compositional explanations are the best possible or if better-aligned explanations exist.
 In the following, we characterize the fundamental quantities that influence alignment and propose both a heuristic and an algorithm that guarantees the optimality of explanations.